exonum/exonum-doc/src/advanced/consensus/consensus-details.md

   transactions.
 - If the node is the leader, form and send `Propose` and `Prevote` messages after `propose_timeout` expiration.
-- Process all messages from the `queued`, if they become relevant.
+- Process all messages from the `queued`, if they become relevant (their round and height coincide with the current ones).
 - Add a timeout for the next round of new height.

 #### `Block` Message Processing

 **Arguments:** `propose`.

-Only for the case if a validator is behind the majority of the network:
+`Block` messages are usually requested by validators if they see that some consensus messages belonging to a future height.

 - Check the block message

-  - The key in the `to` field must match the key of the validator.
+  - The key in the `to` field must match the key of the node.
   - `propose.prev_hash` of the correspondent `propose` matches the hash of the last committed block.